Ravi-Upadhyay/polymer-weburator/README.md

 1. ~~Make `configurator.json` to handle more complex data structure.~~
 2. ~~Make error handling more robust while calling the api.~~
 3. ~~Create event handler to properly submit form data through AJAX.~~
-4. To give proper introduction of the project.
+4. ~~To give proper introduction of the project.~~
-5. Mention best practices followed in the code.
+5. Keep mention best practices followed in the code.
 6. Keep mentioning the ideas.
-7. To provide mechanism to change the code on the fly.
-To give option to select from one from the available configurations.
+7. Unit testing